trailofbits/circomspect/README.md

 ## Building Circomspect

-To build circomspect, simply clone the repository and build the project by invoking `cargo build` in the project root.
+To build Circomspect, simply clone the repository and build the project by invoking `cargo build` in the project root.

 ```sh
   git clone https://github.com/trailofbits/circomspect